Northwest69/Hamster/README.md

 When Hamster is in 'Learning Mode', it evaluates it's actions and modifies the probability set until it's tried 100 times.
 The blue light is on when it's in 'Learning Mode'!

+Data is sent to PC via bluetooth serial terminal.

-Hardware: Arduino Uno, TI DRV8833 Dual H-Bridge Motor Driver, HC-SR04 Ultra01 + Ultrasonic Range Finder
+Hardware: Arduino Uno, TI DRV8833 Dual H-Bridge Motor Driver, HC-SR04 Ultra01 + Ultrasonic Range Finder, Bluetooth Shield HC-06

 To do:
 Add mode switch